The Excel Plan Actual Variance Chart lets you display the monthly variance using custom data visualization.

-Copy the formula; those points will emerge, which will be the basis of the green arrows pointing upward and the red arrows pointing downward on the final chart.
+Copy the formula; those points will emerge, which will be the basis of the green and red arrows on the final chart.
 So if you create a financial template, we recommend using this chart type.

 In the latest version of our data visualization add-in for Excel, we’ve created a stunning solution to create variance charts in seconds.
 We created this article not only for those who like to sink into the detailed creation of the Plan Actual Variance Chart.
 There are free-to-download templates at the end of most of our articles, which isn’t different today either.